lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 **TL;DR:** We introduce  **lookahead decoding**, a new, exact, and parallel decoding algorithm to accelerate LLM inference.
 Lookahead decoding breaks the sequential dependency in autoregressive decoding by concurrently extracting and verifying n-grams directly with the LLM, utilizing the [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method).
 Lookahead decoding functions **without** the need for a draft model or a data store.
-It linearly decreases the number of decoding steps directly correlating with the logarithm of the FLOPs used per decoding step.
+It linearly decreases the number of decoding steps directly correlating with the log(FLOPs) used per decoding step.
-See a demo of lookahead decoding accelerating LLaMa-2-Chat 7B generation by more than 2x:
+Below is a demo of lookahead decoding accelerating LLaMa-2-Chat 7B generation:

 <img src="/images/blog/laattention/acc-demo.gif" style="width: 200%; max-width: 100%; margin-right: auto; margin-bottom: auto"></img>

-<p style="color:gray; text-align: center;">Figure 1: Demo of speedups by Lookahead Decoding on LLaMA-2-7B-Chat generation.
-Blue fonts were tokens generated in parallel in one decoding step.</p>
+<p style="color:gray; text-align: center;">Figure 1: Demo of speedups by lookahead decoding on LLaMA-2-Chat 7B generation.
+Blue fonts are tokens generated in parallel in a decoding step.</p>

 ## Introduction
 Large language models (LLMs) like GPT-4 and LLaMA are rapidly reinventing today's applications, but their inference -- based on autoregressive decoding -- is very slow and difficult to optimize.
 Each autoregressive decoding step generates only one token at a time; as a result, the latency of an LLM request primarily depends on the response length of the request, or equivalently the number of decoding steps.
-Making matters worse, each decoding step cannot effectively leverage the parallel processing capabilities of modern GPUs, often leading to GPU underutilization.
+Making matters worse, each decoding step does not leverage the parallel processing power of modern GPUs, often resulting in low GPU utilization.
 This challenges many real world LLM applications that prioritize rapid response time, such as chatbots and personal assistants, which require frequently generating *long sequences with low latency*.

-One way to accelerate autoregressive decoding is [speculative decoding](https://arxiv.org/abs/2211.17192) (including [Medusa](https://sites.google.com/view/medusa-llm) and [OSD](https://arxiv.org/abs//2310.07177)), which employ a "guess-and-verify" strategy: a smaller draft model predicts several potential future tokens, and the original LLM then verifies these guesses in parallel.
+One way to accelerate autoregressive decoding is [speculative decoding](https://arxiv.org/abs/2211.17192) (including [Medusa](https://sites.google.com/view/medusa-llm) and [OSD](https://arxiv.org/abs//2310.07177)), which employ a "guess-and-verify" strategy: a draft model predicts several potential future tokens, and the original LLM then verifies these guesses in parallel.
 These approaches can opportunistically reduce the number of decoding steps and, consequently lower latency.
 However, they face several limitations.
 First, the maximum speedup that speculative decoding based methods can achieve is limited by the *token acceptance rate*, or equivalently how accurately the draft model can predict the main model's outputs.
-Second, creating an accurate draft model is non-trivial, often requiring extra training and careful tuning; Incoparating these draft models into real LLM services may introduce new complications.
+Second, creating an accurate draft model is non-trivial, often requiring extra training and careful tuning, in face of traffic changes over time.

-In this blogpost, we introduce a new, exact decoding algorithm, **Lookahead Decoding**, designed to address these challenges.
+In this blogpost, we introduce a new, exact decoding algorithm, **Lookahead decoding**, designed to overcome these challenges.
-The key observation enabling lookahead decoding is: although it is infeasible to immediately decode multiple next tokens in one step, an LLM can indeed generate multiple disjoint [n-grams]((https://en.wikipedia.org/wiki/N-gram)) in parallel.
-These n-grams could potentially fit into future positions of the generated sequence.
+The key observation enabling lookahead decoding is that, although decoding multiple next tokens in one step is infeasible, an LLM can indeed generate multiple disjoint [n-grams]((https://en.wikipedia.org/wiki/N-gram)) in parallel.
+These n-grams could potentially fit into future parts of the generated sequence.
-In lookahead decoding, an LLM first generates multiple, disjoint n-grams *in parallel*.
-This is achieved by viewing [autoregressive decoding as a process of solving nonlinear equations](https://proceedings.mlr.press/v139/song21a/song21a.pdf), and modernizing the classic [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) for parallel decoding.
-These n-grams are captured and later verified -- if deemed suitable, are incorporated into the ongoing sequence generation.
+This is achieved by viewing [autoregressive decoding as solving nonlinear equations](https://proceedings.mlr.press/v139/song21a/song21a.pdf), and adapting the classic [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) for parallel decoding.
+The generated n-grams are captured and later verified, if suitable, integrated into the sequence.

-Lookahead decoding is able to generate n-grams in each step, as opposed to producing just one token, hence it can reduce the number of decoding steps -- generating N tokens in fewer than N steps.
+Lookahead decoding is able to generate n-grams each step, as opposed to producing just one token, hence reducing the total number of decoding steps -- generating N tokens in less than N steps.
 In fact, lookahead decoding stands out because it:
-- Operates **without** a draft model, simplifying the deployment process.
+- Operates **without** a draft model, streamlining deployment.
-- Linearly reduces the number of decoding steps in relation to the logarithm of the FLOPs invested per step.
+- Linearly reduces the number of decoding steps relative to log(FLOPs) per step.

-We will show that at a moderate compression rate and insignificant extra FLOPS invested per step, lookahead decoding significantly lowers latency, achieving 1.5x to 2.3x speedups.
-More importantly, it offers the flexibility to invest more FLOPs for even greater latency reduction, which is particularly beneficial for extremely latency-sensitive applications, albeit with diminishing returns.
+Next, we will show that when the extra FLOPS per step is insignificant, lookahead decoding provides a substantial reduction of latency, ranging from 1.5x to 2.3x.
+More importantly, it allows for the allocation of more FLOPs for even greater latency reduction in extremely latency-sensitive applications, albeit this comes with diminishing returns.

-We have developed a version of Lookahead Decoding that is compatible with the ```huggingface/transformers``` library.
-This allows users to enhance the performance of HuggingFace's native ```generate``` function with just a few lines of code.
-We invite you to explore our [code repository](https://github.com/hao-ai-lab/ParallelDecoding) and experience the benefits of Lookahead Decoding in your LLM applications.
+We have developed an implementation of lookahead decoding compatible with ```huggingface/transformers```.
+Users can easily enhance the performance of HuggingFace's native ```generate``` function with just a few lines of code.
+We encourage you to explore our [code repository](https://github.com/hao-ai-lab/ParallelDecoding) and provide feedback.

 ## Background: Parallel LLM Decoding using Jacobi Iteration

-The [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) is a classic solver for non-linear systems.
-In the case of LLM inference, We can also employ it for parallel token generation without a draft model.
+The [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) is a classic solver for nonlinear systems.
+In the case of LLM inference, we can also employ it for parallel token generation without a draft model.
 To see this, let's reconsider the autoregressive decoding process.
 Traditionally, this process is seen as a sequential generation of tokens, illustrated in Figure.2(Left).
 With some simple rearrangements of equations, it can be conceptualized as solving a system of non-linear equations, as depicted in Figure.2(Right).

 <img src="/images/blog/laattention/equations.png" style="width: 70%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>
-<p style="color:gray; text-align: center;">Figure 2: Autoregressive deocoding as a process of solving non-linear systems.</p>
+<p style="color:gray; text-align: center;">Figure 2: Autoregressive decoding as a process of solving nonlinear systems.</p>

-An alternative approach based on Jacobi iteratoin can solve all $[y_1, y_2, ..., y_m]$ of this non-linear system in parallel as follows:
+An alternative approach based on Jacobi iteration can solve all $[y_1, y_2, ..., y_m]$ of this nonlinear system in parallel as follows:
 - Start with an initial guess for all variables $\textbf{y} = [y_1, y_2, ..., y_m]$.
-- Calculate new $\textbf{y}'$ values for each equation with the previous $\textbf{y}$ values.
+- Calculate new $\textbf{y}'$ values for each equation with the previous $\textbf{y}$.
-- Update $\textbf{y}$ to the newly caldulated $\textbf{y}'$.
+- Update $\textbf{y}$ to the newly calculated $\textbf{y}'$.
-- Repeat this process until a certain stopping condition is achieved (e.g., $\textbf{y} = \textbf{y'}$).
+- Repeat this process until a certain stopping condition is achieved (e.g., $\textbf{y} = \textbf{y}'$).

 We illustrate this parallel decoding process (also referred to as [*Jacobi decoding*](https://arxiv.org/pdf/2305.10427.pdf)) in Figure 3.
-Jacabi decoding can guarantee solving all *m* variables in at most *m* steps (i.e. the same number of steps as autoregressive decoding), because each step guarantees at least the very first token correctly decoded.
+Jacobi decoding can guarantee solving all $m$ variables in at most $m$ steps (i.e., the same number of steps as autoregressive decoding), because each step guarantees at least the very first token correctly decoded.
 Sometimes, multiple tokens might converge in a single iteration, potentially reducing the overall number of decoding steps.
-For example, as shown in Figure 3, Jacobi decoding accurately predicts and accepts two tokens "computer" and "scientist" in Step 4.
+For example, as shown in Figure 3, Jacobi decoding predicts and accepts two tokens "computer" and "scientist" in a single step (Step 4).

 Compared to autoregressive decoding, each Jacobi decoding step is slightly more expensive in terms of FLOPs needed, because it requires LLM forward computation on >1 token.
-Fortunately, this usually does not translate into slowdowns thanks to the parallel processing nature of acclerators.
+Fortunately, this usually does not translate into slowdowns thanks to the parallel processing nature of GPUs.
 <img src="/images/blog/laattention/jacobi-iteration.gif" style="width: 100%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>

 <p style="color:gray; text-align: center;">Figure 3: Illustration of applying Jacobi iteration method for parallel LLM decoding.</p>

 ### Limitations of Jacobi Decoding
-In pracice, however, we have found that Jacobi decoding faces several challenges that impede achieving substantial wallclock speedup.
-While it manages to decode more than one token in many steps, the precise positioning of these tokens within the sequence often goes wrong.
-These tokens, though correctly predicted, will still be replaced in subsequent iterations.
-Consequently, only very few iterations observe multiple tokens being *simutaneously decoded and positioned*, defeating the purpose of parallel decoding.
+In practical applications, we have found that Jacobi decoding faces several challenges that impede achieving considerable wallclock speedup.
+While it can decode more than one token in many steps, the precise positioning of these tokens within the sequence often goes wrong.
+Even when tokens are correctly predicted, they are often replaced in subsequent iterations.
+Consequently, very few iterations successfully achieve the **simultaneous decoding and correct positioning of multiple tokens**.
+This defeats the fundamental goal of parallel decoding.

 ## Lookahead Decoding
-Lookahead decoding addresses the aforementioned limitation by leveraging Jacobi Decoding's capability of generating parallel N-grams.
-More precisely, in Jacobi decoding, we notice that each new token at a position was decoded based on the its past values in previous iterations.
-Hence, *Jocabi iteration creates a trajectory of historical tokens at each token position*, which form many n-grams.
-For example, if we look back three Jacobi iterations, we can have a 3-gram at each token position.
-Lookahead decoding collects and caches these n-grams from the trajectory.
+Lookahead decoding overcomes the limitations of Jacobi Decoding by leveraging its capability of generating parallel n-grams.
+In Jacobi decoding, we notice that each new token at a position is decoded based on its historical values from previous iterations.
+This process creates *a trajectory of historical tokens at each token position*,  forming many n-grams.
+For instance, by looking back over three Jacobi iterations, a 3-gram can be formed at each token position.
+Lookahead decoding takes advantages of this by collecting and caching these n-grams from their trajectories.
-While it is performing parallel decoding using Jacobi iterations for future tokens, it will also verify promising n-grams in cache.
-If an N-gram is accepted, we can fast-forward N tokens in a step.
+While lookahead decoding performs parallel decoding using Jacobi iterations for future tokens, it also concurrently verifies promising n-grams from the cache.
+Accepting an N-gram allows us to advance N tokens in one step, significantly accelerating the decoding process.
 Figure 4 illustrate this process.

 <img src="/images/blog/laattention/lookahead-decoding.gif" style="width: 100%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>

 <p style="color:gray; text-align: center;">Figure 4: Illustration of lookahead decoding with window size 5 and 2-gram.</p>

-To make this decoding process more efficient, each lookahead decoding step includes a **lookahead branch** and a **verification branch** running in parallel.
-The lookahead branch maintains a fixed-sized multi-level window to generate n-gram token candidates from the Jacobi iteration trajectory.
-The verification branch verifies promising n-gram candidates simultaneously.
+To enhance the efficiency of this process, each lookahead decoding step is divided into two parallel branches: the **lookahead branch** and the **verification branch**.
+The lookahead branch maintains a fixed-sized, 2D window to generate n-grams from the Jacobi iteration trajectory.
+Simultaneously, the verification branch selects and verifies promising n-gram candidates.

 ### Lookahead Branch
 The lookahead branch aims to generate new N-grams.
-In lookahead branch, we maintain a two-dimensional window, governed by two parameters:
+The branch operates with a two-dimensional window, defined by two parameters:
-- *window size $W$*: how long we look ahead in future token positions to perform parallel decoding,
+- *window size $W$*: how far ahead we look in future token positions to conduct parallel decoding.
-- *N-gram size $N$*: how many steps we look back in the past Jacobi trajectory to fetch N-grams.
+- *N-gram size $N$*: how many steps we look back into the past Jacobi iteration trajectory to retrieve n-grams.

-Figure 5 illustrates an example where we look back 4 steps (N = 4) in trajectory and look ahead 5 tokens (W = 5) in future positions.
+Consider Figure 5 as an illustrative example.
+Here, we look back 4 steps ($N = 4$) in the trajectory and look ahead 5 tokens ($W=5$) for future positions.

-The blue token 0 in Figure 5 is the current input.
-The orange, green, and red tokens were generated by previous Jacobi iterations at steps $t-3$, $t-2$, $t-1$, respectively.
-The number on each token indicates its relative position to the current input token (blue one with 0).
-At the current step $t$, we perform one Jacobi iteration to generate new tokens for all 5 positions using the trajectory formed by previous 3 steps.
-Then, we collect 4-grams -- for example, the orange token 1, green 2, red 3, and the newly generated token form a 4-gram.
+In the figure, the blue token labelled 0 is the current input.
+The tokens in orange, green, and red were generated in previous Jacobi iterations at steps $t-3$, $t-2$, $t-1$, respectively.
+The number on each token indicates its position relative to the current input token (the blue one marked with 0).
+At the current step $t$, we conduct one Jacobi iteration to generate new tokens for all 5 positions, using the trajectory formed by previous 3 steps.
+Then, we collect 4-grams -- for example, a 4-gram could comprise the orange token at position 1, the green token at position 2, the red token at position 3, and the newly generated token at the current step.

-As the decoding moves forward, tokens from the earliest step are removed from the trajectory to maintain $N$ and $W$.
-It is worth nothing that when $N = 2$, lookahead decoding degenerates into Jacobi decoding.
+As the decoding progresses, tokens from the earliest step in the trajectory are removed to maintain the defined $N$ and $W$ parameters.
+It's important to note that when $N=2$, lookahead decoding essentially becomes equivalent to Jacobi decoding.

 ### Verification Branch
-Besides the lookahead branch, each decoding step is accompanied by a parallel verification branch to find and verify promising N-grams so that the decoding progresses.
+Alongside the lookahead branch, the verification branch of each decoding step aims to identify and confirm promising n-grams, ensuring the progression of the decoding process.
-In the verification branch, we identify n-grams with their first token matching the last input token (via a simple string match); we append the n-gram to the input and verify them via an LLM forward pass.
-As the n-gram cache grows, it is common to identify multiple n-grams starting with the same token, thereby increasing the verification cost.
-Here, we define the maximum number of candidates in the verification branch as $G$.
-In practice, we often set this limitation proportional to $W$ (e.g., we set $G=W$ throughout our experiments).
+In the verification branch, we identify n-grams whose first token matches the last input token.
+This is determined via simple string match.
+Once identified, these n-grams are appended to the current input and subjected to verification via an LLM forward pass through them.
+As the n-gram cache grows, it becomes increasingly common to find multiple n-grams that starts with the same token, which raises the verification cost.
+To manage the cost, we set a cap $G$ on the number of candidate n-grams considered in the verification branch.
+In practice, we often set this cap proportional to $W$ (e.g., $G=W$).

 ### Lookahead and Verify In The Same Step
 Since LLM decoding is primarily bounded by memory bandwidth, we can merge lookhead branch and verification branch in the same step, leveraging GPU's parallel processing and hiding overheads.
 This can be achieved by specifying their computation on a designed attention mask shown in Figure 5: (1) The tokens in the lookahead branch cannot see tokens in the verification branch, and vice versa.
 (2) Each token can only see its previous tokens and itself in both decoding and verification.
 We have implemented the attention mask in [HuggingFace](https://github.com/huggingface/transformers/tree/main).
 Stay tuned for a more efficient custom CUDA kernel to further speed up the execution.